Vegan Stuffed Mushrooms

 Step 8 – Stuff the mushrooms with the filling mixture so that it’s heaping up in the center of the mushroom.
 (You can top them with additional cheese if you would like.)

-Step 9 – Bake the stuffed mushrooms at 375° F (190° C) for 20 minutes until they are golden on top.
+Step 9 – Bake the stuffed mushrooms at 375° F (190° C) for 20 minutes, until golden on top.
 Serve hot.

-👩🏻🍳 Pro tips
+Pro tips

 - Choose mushrooms that are as firm and fresh as possible.
 Don’t use mushrooms that have bruising or are starting to get soft.

-🍞 How to make gluten-free stuffed mushrooms
+How to make gluten-free stuffed mushrooms

-If you’re searching for more appetizers that are easy to make gluten-free check out this vegan mushroom pate or easy vegan spinach dip.
+If you’re searching for more easy-to-make gluten-free appetizers, check out this vegan mushroom pâté, mini polenta pizzas, or easy vegan spinach dip.

-🥡 How to store and reheat vegan stuffed mushrooms
+How to store and reheat them

 Refrigerate: These vegan stuffed mushrooms will keep well in the fridge for 3 – 5 days in a sealed airtight container.